fjallemark/TimetablePlanningApp/Development.md

 Even if many driver instructions was created from data in Access, the driver duty report has improved notes and note are now also generated in the preferred language.

+You find examples in PDF in the [Examples folder](https://github.com/tellurianinteractive/Tellurian.Trains.TimetablePlanningApp/tree/master/Examples).